 What Causes Amusement Park Injuries?

-A variety of factors can cause or contribute to an amusement park injury.
-The most common reason for an injury at an amusement park is because the individual fell in, off or into a ride.
-Injuries of this type makes up 31.7% of all amusement park injuries.
-The second most common injury vector is due to riders striking their arms or other body part against a wall or part of the ride.
-Injuries to body parts for this reason accounted for nearly 20% of all injuries.
-Other causes of injury that accounted for more than 2% of injuries included clothing caught in a ride, injury when boarding or exiting a ride, and being struck by a ride.
+A variety of reasons can cause or contribute to an amusement park injury.
+One of the most common reasons for an injury at an amusement park is because the individual fell in, off, or into a ride.
+Injuries of this type are up 31.7% of all amusement park injuries.
+Secondly, another reason for the common injury vector is due to riders striking their body parts against a wall of the ride.
+Injuries to body parts, for this reason, accounted for nearly 20% of all injuries.
+Another reason of injury that accounted for more than 2% of injuries included clothing caught in a ride, injury when they board or exit a ride, and being struck by a ride.